Solaireis/Solaireis/README.md

 Here are some ideas to get you started: -->

-### About myself 🌻
+## About myself 🌻
+### Adventures 🔭
-- 🔭 I’m currently on an adventure with IT System Network Administrator,Cisco DevOps tidying up my repository readme & working on 未来 Security Project ♡(>ᴗ•)
+I’m currently on an adventure doing
-- 🌱 I’m currently learning Cybersecurity, Digital Forensics, WSS IT System Network Administrator ⊂( ´ ▽ ` )⊃
+- IT System Network Administrator
+- Cisco DevOps
+- working on 未来 Security Project ♡(>ᴗ•)

+### Involvements 🌱
+Im involved in many activities all year round such as
+-  NYP Worldskills Singapore for IT Systems Network Administrator
+-  Astronomy Club
+-  Cyber Games Circle
+-  Capstone Projects
+-  Sakuran Japanese Cultural Clubs

+### 🧋 Hobbies: I
+in my free time I enjoy doing many things such as
+- photography,
+- art,
+- music,
+- reading,
+- cooking,
-- 🧋 Hobbies: I enjoy doing many things such as photography, art, music, reading, cooking, sports and more!! („• ֊ •„)
+- sports and more!! („• ֊ •„)

+### My Favourite quote is
+ > ### "Do not live to satisfy the expectations of others"
+ >  - The Courage to be disliked

 ## My Top Languages 🌟